awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fsx-filesystem.md

 ## Properties<a name="aws-resource-fsx-filesystem-properties"></a>

 `BackupId`  <a name="cfn-fsx-filesystem-backupid"></a>
-The ID of the source backup\.
-Specifies the backup that you are copying\.
+The ID of the file system backup that you are using to create a file system\.
+For more information, see [CreateFileSystemFromBackup](https://docs.aws.amazon.com/fsx/latest/APIReference/API_CreateFileSystemFromBackup.html)\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)